2023 Guide to Software License Management

 SAM tools enable organizations to maintain a comprehensive inventory of their software assets, track license usage, and ensure compliance with licensing agreements.
 SAM tools can help organizations identify unused or underutilized licenses, optimize license usage, and reduce software licensing costs.

 As more organizations adopt SaaS applications, managing licenses for these applications can become increasingly challenging.
-SaaS Management Platforms can help organizations track and manage their SaaS licenses, monitor usage, and ensure compliance with license agreements.
+SaaS Management Platforms can help organizations track and manage renewals, monitor usage, and ensure compliance with license agreements.

 License management software